AADHIP09/EDA_Project_1_Group_5/README.md

 !['Figure 6'](https://github.com/AADHIP09/EDA_Project_1_Group_5/blob/main/Q4_folder/Output/Tiguan_Graph.png)

+**Conclusion:**

+Since all individual datasets provided a positive relationship after performing the correlation.
+It can be concluded that there is an overall positive relationship between Power and Price.

 #### **Question 5:  Do Fuel efficiency affect Sales numbers and Is there a shift towards Hybrid cars?**
 #### Analysis: